‘New strategy’: Politicians in crisis refuse calls to resign

 WASHINGTON (AP) — The mere whiff of a scandal once unraveled political careers with stunning speed.
 Not anymore.

-Suddenly embroiled in a federal sex trafficking investigation, Rep. Matt Gaetz of Florida has denied the allegations, rebuffed suggestions that he resign and sent fundraising appeals that portray him as a victim of a “smear campaign.”
-He’s expected to make a high-profile appearance Friday at former President Donald Trump’s Doral golf club in Miami.
+Suddenly embroiled in a federal sex trafficking investigation, Rep. Matt Gaetz of Florida has denied the allegations, rebuffed suggestions that he resign, and sent fundraising appeals that portray him as a victim of a “smear campaign.”
+He’s expected to make a high-profile appearance Friday at former Pres.
+Donald Trump’s Doral golf club in Miami.

-“Clearly this is a new strategy people are employing in crisis response,” said Brent Colburn, a Democratic strategist and veteran of President Barack Obama’s administration.
+“Clearly this is a new strategy people are employing in crisis response,” said Brent Colburn, a Democratic strategist and veteran of Pres.
+Barack Obama’s administration.
 “It is a new chapter in the playbook.”

 Gaetz’s political future remains in question and could fully disintegrate, depending on how the federal probe unfolds.
 But after spending the past several years as one of Trump’s fiercest public defenders, Gaetz’s game plan strongly mirrors the former president’s approach.